visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The minimum and maximum values that are included for the path length and intensity outputs are useful for quick :ref:`Troubleshooting` or sanity checks that the output matches expectations.
 If both maximums and minimums are zero, for example, the simulated detector may not be facing the right way.
-In that case, the :ref:`Imaging Planes and Rays Meshes` section may be of some use.
+In that case, the :ref:`Imaging_Planes_and_Rays_Meshes` section may be of some use.

 To extract this metadata from the Blueprint output, see :ref:`Introspecting with Python`.

+.. _Imaging_Planes_and_Rays_Meshes:

 Imaging Planes and Rays Meshes
 """"""""""""""""""""""""""""""

-One of our goals with the Conduit output types (see :ref:`Output Types` for more information) is to provide rich, easy to understand information about the query to facilitate usability.
+One of our goals with the Conduit output types (see :ref:`Output_Types` for more information) is to provide rich, easy to understand information about the query to facilitate usability.
 To that end, these outputs come packaged with meshes representing the imaging planes specified by the user when calling the query.
 Additionally, they also include meshes representing the rays that were used in the ray tracing.
 The following subsections discuss both of these in more detail.
 To visualize these meshes with VisIt, see :ref:`Visualizing with VisIt`.

+.. _Imaging_Planes:

 Imaging Planes
 ++++++++++++++